 - Use of big data in clinical neuroscience to work towards personalised medicine

-- Multimodal research into the mechanisms that give rise to connectivity as measured with MRI
+- Multimodal research into the neural circuitry underlying connectivity as measured with MRI

 Currently, my research primarily uses data from the Human Connectome Project and UK Biobank.
-I adopt cutting edge analysis techniques in order to improve our definition of well-known connectivity networks, gain an understanding of variability both across people and within an individual over time, and map the relationship between brain connectivity markers and lifestyle, health, and risk factors for disease.
+I adopt and develop cutting edge analysis techniques in order to improve connectivity measures, and map the relationship between brain connectivity markers and lifestyle, health, and risk factors for disease.